Esta historia me suena season 3

-The third season of Esta historia me suena (shown on screen as Esta historia me suena: Vol. 3) aired from 5 August 2020 to 25 September 2020 on Las Estrellas.
+The third season of Esta historia me suena (shown onscreen as Esta historia me suena: Vol. 3) aired from 5 August 2020 to 25 September 2020 on Las Estrellas.
 The season is produced by Genoveva Martínez and Televisa.
 The season consists of thirty-eight one-hour episodes, the first eight were originally produced for the second season.
 The entire season is available via streaming on Blim TV.

 This is the final season to be presented by María José.